 The historic and celebrated USS Missouri is one of the last surviving US battleships.
-Not present at the attack on Pearl Harbor, she arrived shortly thereafter, and saw battle across the Pacific and around the world.
+Not present at the attack on Pearl Harbor, she arrived shortly thereafter, in December 1944, and saw battle across the Pacific and around the world.
 Today you can tour the Mighty Mo, as I did.
 It's docked on Ford Island in Pearl Harbor, on Battleship Row.
 The USS Arizona and its memorial rest nearby.

 If you can't make it to Hawaii, you can take a tour of this incredible ship here, in these pictures.

 Also check out the article about the tour.

 Though dwarfed by much newer aircraft carriers, the size of the Missouri is no less impressive.

 The nine 16-inch, 50-caliber guns each weigh as much as the Space Shuttle.
 Two weigh as much as a 747 aircraft.
 They were the largest guns fitted on a US battleship.
 Within 90 seconds, 27 rounds (shown in the next slide) can hit a target up to 23 miles away.
 Because of their design, the ship doesn't rock while firing.
 Wrap your head around that.